emiyl/psvimgtools-frontend/README.md

 3. Some sort of progress bar/indicator

-Before you ask:
-  No this doesnt enable piracy, (except for epsp..)
-  No this isnt goint to lead to a 3.63 spoof for games or PSN.
+For noobs: No this doesnt enable piracy, (except for epsp..)
+And No this isnt goint to lead to a 3.63 spoof for games or PSN.